luisparravicini/meet-kong/README.md

 ![Meet Kong screenshot](meet-kong.jpg "")

-The objective of the game is to move from the bottom of the level to upper floor and say hi to Kong.
+The objective of the game is to move from the bottom of the level to upper floor (into the ***** character) to say hi to Kong.

 ## Status